-The GRHC will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the participant.
-When the GRHC determines that discrepancies exist as a result of due to GRHC errors such as spelling errors or incorrect birth dates, the errors will be corrected it will correct the errors promptly.
+The GRHC will attempt to resolve discrepancies by obtaining appropriate documentation from the participant.
+When the GRHC determines that discrepancies exist as a result of GRHC errors such as spelling errors or incorrect birth dates, it will correct the errors promptly.